HFU-DM-ECG/group-assignment-3-final-shadywizards/README.md

 The features we added to the application for this assignement are:
 1. A GUI that lets the user adjust the scale of the planets size, speed and distance to each other
 2. A 3D UI floating above the sun showing informations about the currently selected planet (default = earth), although not entirely serious, because we kept the softdrink-theme also for the planet informations
-3. A raycast can be shot from the center of the screen, and if it hits one of the planets, it shows the information about the respective planet
+3. A raycast can be shot from the center of the screen, and if it hits one of the planets, it shows the information about the respective planet.
+(This one is not yet working.
+We tried to implement a mesh for the pointer of the raycaster in order to make it visible for the user, as there is nothing optical included in it by default.
+Apart from that we tried several ways to check if the ray has been moved and if a planet intersects with it to be able to display the information of the planet.)

 ## Want to check it out?
 1. Get your smartphone ready and...